julianchurchill/text-adventure/README.md

 - Replace example save files with good ones now that I've stopped moving locations and item around (e.g. herb garden)
 - Missing unit test for PlainTextItemDeserialiser.insertEncodedNewLines() for setUsedWithText()
 - Missing unit test for presenter.enable/disableViewUpdates()
+- 'demo_model_content.txt' needs renaming so we can have multiple stories available

 Features and Bugs